Priyankaakrish/Dlithe-Internship---Python-and-Datascience/README.md

 1.The raw, as-is daily prices.
 Most of data spans from 2010 to the end 2016, for companies new on stock market date range is shorter.
 There have been approx. 140 stock splits in that time, this set doesn't account for that.

-2. The same as prices, but there have been added adjustments for splits.
+2.The same as prices, but there have been added adjustments for splits.

 3.The general description of each company with division on sectors